Knox Raiders: Early years

 In November 2014, Knox Basketball Incorporated withdrew its Knox Raiders SEABL teams from the 2015 season due to its dire financial position.
 The Raiders requested they remain a financial member of the SEABL with the intention of returning in season 2016.
 The SEABL retained the club's financial guarantee with the Raiders classified as a non-playing member of the league in 2015.

+Big V

-In November 2015, KBI announced that their senior men's and women's teams would be playing in the Big V State Championship instead of the SEABL in 2016.
+In November 2015, KBI announced that their senior men's and women's teams would be playing in the Big V in 2016 instead of the SEABL.

+NBL1

-In October 2018, KBI's Big V teams were entered into the newly-established NBL1 for the 2019 season.
+In October 2018, KBI's Big V teams were entered into the NBL1 for its inaugural season in 2019.
 The NBL1 South season did not go ahead in 2020 due to the COVID-19 pandemic.

+In 2023, the men's team won the NBL1 South championship and the NBL1 National championship.
+In 2024, the men's team lost in the NBL1 South elimination final but returned to the NBL1 National Finals as defending champions, where they won back-to-back NBL1 National championships.

+In 2025, the women's team reached the NBL1 South Grand Final, where they defeated Geelong United 84–64 to win the championship.
+The men's team, who lost in the NBL1 South preliminary final and had been set to once again play at the NBL1 National Finals as the reigning champions, withdrew from the 2025 National Finals due to not being able to field a team.
+At the 2025 NBL1 National Finals, the Raiders women reached the championship game, where they defeated the Cockburn Cougars 93–72 to win the NBL1 National championship.